COSSAVVU/cossavvu/README.md

-# 🎓 GitHub Student Developer Pack: Unlock Endless Possibilities!
+# 🎓 GitHub Student Developer Pack for CoSSA: Unlocking Endless Possibilities!

 ## Why You Should Get the GitHub Student Developer Pack